yyu233/StudyNote/Linux/Makefile.md

 When make is given '-s' or '--slient'. it prevents all echoing.

-The special target .SLIENT without prerequisites has the same effect.
+The special target .SILENT without prerequisites has the same effect.